StellarWitch7/moth-lang/README.md

 Currently the only aid for coding in Moth is the official [VS Code extension](https://github.com/StellarWitch7/moth-dev).
 It serves only to provide syntax highlighting.

 # !!WARNING!!
 Moth is currently **unfinished**.
-Many things are unlikely to function well, and for the time being, only Windows is supported.
+Many things are unlikely to function well.